Nonparametric Modeling of Continuous-Time Markov Chains: Methods I: Likelihood and prior

 \subsubsection{Partially observed data}

 A more realistic scenario involves a partially observed CTMC.
 Specifically, the simplest case occurs when the state of the CTMC is known at time $0$ and at time $\NPRtimeValue$, while its behavior throughout the interval $(0,\NPRtimeValue)$ remains unknown.
-This implies that an object of major importance is the finite-time transition probability of starting at a time, say $0$, on state $\NPRelementIndicesFirst$ and being on state $\NPRelementIndicesSecond$ at a later time, say $\NPRtimeValue$, that is:
+This implies that an object of major importance is the finite-time transition probability of starting at a time $0$ in state $\NPRelementIndicesFirst$ and being in state $\NPRelementIndicesSecond$ at a later time $\NPRtimeValue\geq 0$, that is: